-Stellera is a genus of flowering plant in the family Thymelaeaceae, with a single species Stellera chamaejasme found in mountainous regions of Asia.
-Stellera chamaejasme is a herbaceous perennial plant with heads of white, pink or yellow flowers.
+Stellera is a genus of flowering plant in the family Thymelaeaceae, with a single species Stellera chamaejasme found in mountainous regions of northern and western Tibet, Nepal, Bhutan, the state of Uttar Pradesh in north India, Siberia, and Mongolia.
 The genus Stellera was first described by Carl Linnaeus in 1753.
-The generic name Stellera commemorates Georg Wilhelm Steller, while the specific epithet chamaejasme is a rendering into botanical Latin orthography of the Greek “down on the ground” and “jasmine”.
+The generic name Stellera (not to be confused with the entirely unrelated Stellaria) commemorates botanist Georg Wilhelm Steller (1709–1746), while the specific epithet chamaejasme is a rendering into botanical Latin orthography of the Greek “(down) on the ground” and “jasmine”.
 The name in its entirety thus means “Steller’s plant that resembles a kind of jasmine (that creeps) on the ground”.
-Stellera chamaejasme is native to Northern China, Tibet, Nepal, Bhutan, India (Uttar Pradesh), Russia (Siberia), Mongolia.
-It is found on sunny dry slopes and sandy places between 2600 and 4200 m.
+The flower of Stellera chamaejasme is fragrant like that of jasmine and also has a wine-red exterior, like that of certain species of jasmine.
 The plant is virulently poisonous.

 Copyright © 2024 Dmitry Poltavsky.
 Powered by Blogger.